-Acquiring or leasing land and building your own house rather than living in a gated development or buying an existing house provides the kind of freedom and choice thats rare in modern property sector.
+Acquiring or leasing land and building your own house rather than living in a gated development or buying a property in Koh Samui provides the kind of freedom and choice thats rare in modern property sector.
 In addition, the luxury of a garden attracts many foreigners, who buy one or more rai to keep a distance between them and their neighbours.
 For Thai homebuilders, however, such privacy is less of an issue and its not uncommon to use around 90% of the land for buildings, which explains some of the densely developed areas emerging around the island.

 Finding a reliable, quality builder is the first major challenge.
 Several companies advertise their services in the English language media, but its still essential to check up on credentials and view previous projects and properties.
 Even with foreign firms, the actual building process is often less than sophisticated by Western standards, using large numbers of labourers with basic tools.
 But the advantage of this is good value for money and with the right team; the outcome can be very satisfactory.
 Spending more doesn’t necessary guarantee quality, as many builders feel able to charge more when working for foreigners, even if they cannot live up to expectations.